 Many survivors of sexual assault feel that they are somehow to blame for what happened to them.
 Remember that no matter what you did or did not do, you are not responsible for the actions of another person.
 Seeking support will assist in your long term healing from the trauma.
-If the alleged perpetrator is also a student, the Counseling Center may provide supportive services as well.
+If the alleged perpetrator is also a student, the Counseling Clinic may provide supportive services as well.
 This is on a case by case basis.
-Counseling Staff ensure that confidentiality is maintained and a safe, supportive environment is available to all students who engage in services at the Center.
+Counseling Staff ensure that confidentiality is maintained and a safe, supportive environment is available to all students who engage in services at the Clinic.

 See the Resource Section for other options for supportive services.